 You should sort your chosen keywords by their search intent, and that will help you figure out what content on your website should rank for each keyword.
 Your content should align in style, type, format, and angle to the search intent of the keywords.

 What exactly does this mean?

 The style of the content refers to whether it is text, video, audio, or some other form of media (it’s usually either text or video).
-If most results on the SERP that rank high for a keyword are videos, you should try to have video content for that keyword as well.
+If most results on the search engine results page (SERP) that rank high for a keyword are videos, you should try to have video content for that keyword as well.

 So what is search intent?
 Search intent adds an additional layer to any robust and effective keyword research strategy.
 It’s the difference between simply going after keywords, and understanding the types of keywords you are going after and what content you should be creating with them in mind.